-These books give a glimpse of this vast world of the undead, many of them containing tropes first popularised by Romero’s Living Dead franchise, from dystopian science fiction to magical folklore.
+These zombie novels give a glimpse of this vast world of the undead, many of them containing tropes first popularised by Romero’s Living Dead franchise, from dystopian science fiction to magical folklore.